malavolti/HOWTO-Install-and-Configure-Shibboleth-Identity-Provider/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Tomcat8.md

 14. Register your IdP on your federation with the metadata found on:
   *  ```https://##idp.example.it##/idp/shibboleth```

-15. Configure the IdP to retrieve the Federation Metadata
+15. Configure the IdP to retrieve the Federation Metadata:
   * ```cd /opt/shibboleth-idp/conf```
   * ```vim metadata-providers.xml```